RascalSoftware/RAT-Docs/source/tutorial/project.rst

 Once we have added the contrasts, then we need to set the model, either by adding layers for a ``"standard layers"`` project, or a custom model file (we discuss these in :ref:`customModels`).
 In the case of layers, we give a list of layer names, in order from bulk in to bulk out.
-So for a monolayer for example, we would specify tails and then heads in as shown below:
+So for a monolayer for example, we would specify tails and then heads as shown below:

 .. tab-set-code::
     .. code-block:: Matlab